lite1979/QZTestClient/README.md

 # QZTestClient
-Creat a website in PHP that utilizes the QZ-Print and/or QZ-Tray plugin/application to print a local printer.
+Create a website in PHP that utilizes the QZ-Print and/or QZ-Tray plugin/application to print a local printer.

+I love :coffee: and :pizza:.